angrymouse/papers/README.md

-# papers
+# Papers
-All my papers
+All my research and development works that I happened to document on digital paper.

 ## Relay ring protocol
 Relay ring protocol is specification for very much "classic" cryptocurrency bridge design, using threshold signatures for bridging.